DavisMakerspace/WPDevEnvironment/README.md

 ## Tips

-To start WP over from scratch (will remove all DB content) run the following from the development environment directory:
+To start WP over from scratch (will remove all DB content) run the following from the development environment directory (`WPDevEnvironment`):

 ```
 $ docker-compose down -v